Jarred Kelenic's 3-run homer leads Braves to 5-2 win over Rockies

 Kelenic delivered the key blow in the first inning when the Braves jumped to a 4-0 lead.
 After back-to-back doubles by Marcell Ozuna and Matt Olson, Travis d'Arnaud walked.
 Kelenic then sent a splitter 395 feet into the right field seats in front of the Chop House restaurant.

+“You look at the game, that was a big, big swing, because after the first, we couldn’t really do anything with that kid,” Snitker said.

-The Rockies cut the lead to 4-2 in the second inning on an RBI triple by Sam Hillard and an RBI double by Charlie Blackmon.
+The Rockies cut the lead to 4-2 in the second inning on an RBI triple by Sam Hilliard and an RBI double by Charlie Blackmon.

 Four Atlanta relievers pitched four innings of hitless ball, capped off by Iglesias' 30th save.